Japan to decide soon on domestic spectators at Olympics | Sports-Games

 Economy Minister Yasutoshi Nishimura said health experts agreed with a government plan that would permit up to 10,000 spectators or 50% of a venue's capacity, whichever is smaller, at events.
 Allowing such crowds depends on there not being special infection controls in effect, however.
 Foreign spectators are already prohibited from the Olympics beginning on July 23 as part of measures planned to deliver what Japanese government and Olympic officials promise will be a "safe and secure" Games.

-Tokyo organisers might be forgiven for eyeing soccer's European Championship with envy, as stadiums across the continent are expected to be packed throughout the month-long spectacle.
+Tokyo organisers might be forgiven for eyeing soccer's European Championship with envy, as tens of thousands of fans are expected to gather in stadiums across the continent throughout the month-long spectacle.
 On Tuesday, a full house of 67,000 supporters watched Hungary take on Portugal in their Euro 2020 opener.
 Other nations are allowing various sized crowds, with up to 45,000 expected at both semi-finals and the July 11 final to be played at London's Wembley Stadium.

-The government's top medical adviser Shigeru Omi was due to hold a news conference on coronavirus countermeasures on Wednesday, the Cabinet Office said.
+Japan's top medical adviser Shigeru Omi reiterated comments from the economy minister that attendance limit plans were not tied specifically to the Olympics.
+Omi told reporters he and other experts were in the final stages of drafting proposals for the Games, declining to elaborate on the details.
 Omi has been outspoken https://www.reuters.com/lifestyle/sports/japan-medical-adviser-says-hosting-olympics-not-normal-current-pandemic-state-2021-06-02 in recent weeks about the risks of holding the Games during a pandemic and has said guidance from him and other experts was not making its way to the International Olympic Committee.

 The IOC has tried to quell such concerns by saying that most athletes and media coming to Tokyo will be vaccinated, and that so-called playbooks governing hygiene, movements and testing of participants will further mitigate infection risks.
 The Olympics have already been postponed by a year amid concerns over how organisers can keep volunteers, athletes, officials and the Japanese public safe when they begin after a fourth wave of infections.